Chico State Professor: College Republicans' First Amendment Rights 'Intensely Hurtful' to Students | Breitbart

 “The First Amendment protects our Republican Club students to voice their support for Trump and their support of the Republican Party.
 That is intensely hurtful to many of our students on campus,” CSU, Chico instructor Lindsay Briggs told Breitbart News.

-The instructor had been responding to Breitbart News’ request for comment regarding a recent tweet in which Briggs referred to President Trump and Republicans as “poison,” urging her colleagues to “protect” students who become offended after hearing conservative students vocalize their support for President ahead of the 2020 Election due to the First Amendment.
+The instructor had been responding to Breitbart News’ request for comment regarding a recent tweet in which Briggs referred to President Trump and Republicans as “poison,” urging her colleagues to “protect” students who become offended after hearing conservative students vocalize their support for President Trump ahead of the 2020 Election due to the First Amendment.

 Chico State — you have homework to do over break.
 Time to do an honest personal inventory and decide where you will stand as things escalate towards elections. pic.twitter.com/MkI3BLRvGQ